Vector35/binaryninja-api/docs/dev/bnil-llil.md

 # Binary Ninja Intermediate Language: Low Level IL

 Make sure to checkout the [BNIL overview](bnil-overview.md) first if you haven't already.
-Or feel free to skip to [part 2](bnil-mlil.md) which covers MLIL.
+Or feel free to skip to [part 2](bnil-mlil.md) which covers MLIL, or [part 3](bnil-hlil.md) which covers HLIL.
 This developer guide is intended to cover some of the mechanics of the LLIL to distinguish it from the other ILs in the BNIL family.

 If you've already read the introduction, let's get right into the details of LLIL!